MP Estate Planning UK

 Choosing Your Attorney

-• Someone who understands your wishes and is willing to act in your best interests
+• Choose someone who understands your values and is willing to act in your best interests — not their own

 Required Documentation